 If your gambling play spans 48 hours within a seven-day period, you will be required to take a mandatory break of seven days.

 You must remain outside the casino area for the duration of the 24-hour or seven-day break.
-Membership Cards will be suspended, and Member benefits will not be available for the duration of the break.
+Account Cards will be suspended, and Account Holder benefits will not be available for the duration of the break.

 If you are required to leave the casino area for a 24-hour or seven-day break, and this occurs three times within a six-month period, it will result in a minimum 12-month exclusion.